-U.S. Citizens Take Responsibility For Mexican Border Patrol
+U.S. Citizens Take Responsibility For Mexican Border Patrolillegal_alien_border

 The southern border of the United States has become an increasingly hot-button issue as the 2016 presidential approaches.
 While politicians are arguing over the best way to secure the border, whether or not building a fence to keep illegal immigrants out is “racist” and whether or not a border fence is economically feasible U.S. citizens are putting their personal lives on hold to do what these politicians cannot seem to do.
 A group of 45 American citizens gathered at Nogales, Arizona to prevent drugs and illegal immigrants from crossing the border and entering the United States.